 With Regard to the Ombudsman (ATRT1 Recommendation #24), this item also is complete.
 ATRT2 believes, however, that ICANN needs to reconsider the Ombudsman’s charter and the Office’s role as a symbol of good governance to be further incorporated in transparency processes.

-ATRT2 Draft New Policy Input-Related Recommendations
+ATRT2 New Policy Input-Related Recommendations

 Hypothesis of Problem